English

 English Studies 12

-(meets Language Arts 12 graduation requirements)
+(Meets Language Arts 12 graduation requirements)

 The Grade 12 curriculum is designed to allow students to think critically, solve problems, communicate clearly, and be able to learn and work both independently and with others.
 Students continue to develop skills in reading and interpreting different forms of literature, using literary terminology, demonstrating critical and creative thinking, and expressing themselves powerfully and convincingly through writing and speaking for a variety of audiences.
 Students will gain insight into the diverse factors that shape identity, appreciate the importance of self-representation through text, contribute to Reconciliation by building greater understanding of the knowledge and perspectives of First Peoples.

-AP English Literature & Composition 12/English 12 Challenge
+AP English Literature & Composition 12

-- Students are expected to have a minimum of 80% in English 11 (Pre-AP English 11 is recommended)
+Students are expected to have aminimum of 80% in English 11 (Pre-AP English 11 is recommended)

 (A required summer reading assignment must be completed as part of this course.)

-Although taken over one block, these combined courses are awarded 8 credits and constitute two courses.
-This course engages students in the careful reading and critical analysis of imaginative literature, and through the close reading of selected texts, students deepen their understanding of the ways writers use language to provide both meaning and pleasure for their readers.
-Writing is an integral part of the AP English course and optional AP exam, which is written in May.
+Writing is an integral part of the AP English course and the optional AP exam, which is written in May.
 The cost is approximately $130, and the goal is to increase students’ ability to explain clearly, cogently, even elegantly, what they understand about literary works and why they interpret them as they do.